 77 Grey Street, South Brisbane

-Sitting right at the Grey Street entrance to Fish Lane, Julius is the perfect jumping off point for a delicious night in this emerging foodie precinct.
-Headed by the minds behind Teneriffe institution Beccofino, Julius’s pizzas and pastas are an authentic continuation of a fine legacy, with the Tartufo pizza being one of Brisbane's must-try dishes in our books.
+Sitting right at the Grey Street entrance to Fish Lane, Julius is the perfect starting block for a delicious night out in this Melbourne-style foodie precinct.
+Headed by the minds behind Teneriffe institution Beccofino, Julius’ pizzas and pastas are an authentic continuation of a fine legacy, with the tartufo pizza being one of Brisbane's must-try dishes in our books.

 Rosmarino